From Chaos Comes Order: Ordering Event Representations for Object Recognition and Detection: Appendix

 \subsection{Qualitative results}

-We present qualitative results on the Event-based Object Detection task for both the 1 Mpx and Gen1 datasets, as illustrated in Figs. \ref{fig:gen4_pred_gt} and \ref{fig:gen1_pred_gt}, respectively.
-Our approach exhibits the ability to detect objects that are not present in the ground truth but can be seen with event image visualizations.
+We present qualitative object detection results on the 1 Mpx and Gen1 datasets in Figs. \ref{fig:gen4_pred_gt} and \ref{fig:gen1_pred_gt}, respectively.
+Our approach exhibits the ability to detect objects that are not present in the ground truth.

 { }